also uncovers insights that might lead to more efficient processes.

 Understanding inventory performance metrics is critical for effective inventory management.
 Metrics such as inventory turnover ratio, stock-out rate, and holding costs provide insight into how well the inventory aligns with demand.
 Frequent analysis of these indicators helps identify areas for improvement.
 A high turnover ratio often signals efficient stock management, while a low stock-out rate shows a good ability to meet customer demand consistently.

 In addition to quantitative metrics, qualitative measures also play a role in assessing inventory success.
 Customer satisfaction surveys can reveal how inventory management practices impact the customer experience.
 Teams can gain valuable insights from feedback regarding product availability and delivery times.
-Monitoring these indicators holistically ensures a comprehensive understanding of inventory health, ultimately driving better decision-making and operational efficiency.
+Monitoring these indicators holistically ensures a comprehensive understanding of inventory health, ultimately driving better decision-making and operational efficiency.10 key challenges in supply chain management

 Inventory management in logistics refers to the process of overseeing and controlling the ordering, storage, and use of inventory to ensure that a company has the right amount of stock at the right time, minimising costs while meeting customer demand.